 It does something to you when you drive in here for the first time,” Enrico Calloni says as our car bumps down into the tunnel of a mine on the Italian island of Sardinia.
 After the intense heat aboveground, the contrast is stark.
 Within seconds, damp, cool air enters the car as it makes its way into the depths.
 “I hope you're not claustrophobic.”
 This narrow tunnel, which leads us in almost complete darkness to a depth of 110 meters underground, isn't for everyone.
-But it's the ideal site for the project we are about to see—the Archimedes experiment, named after a phenomenon first described by the ancient Greek scientist, which aims to weigh “nothing.”
+But it's the ideal site for the project we are about to see—the Archimedes experiment, named after the ancient Greek scientist who first described its central principle, which aims to weigh “nothing.”

 The car stops, and our driver, Luca Loddo, gets out and equips everyone with helmets and flashlights.
 We cover the last part of the trip on foot, deeper and deeper into the tunnel.
 We pass a door to a room where seismographs record the subtle movements of the surrounding earth.
 Finally, a cave appears on the left side of the tunnel, with a spotlight pointing at it, and we stop.
 “This is where it's supposed to take place,” explains Calloni, a physicist at the Italian National Institute of Nuclear Physics.